dogweather/forkful/content/en/haskell/good-coding-practices/refactoring.md

   \ the\u2026"
 lastmod: '2024-03-13T22:45:00.136166-06:00'
 model: gpt-4-1106-preview
-summary: "Refactoring is the process of tweaking your code without changing its external\
+summary: Refactoring is the process of tweaking your code without changing its external behavior.
-  \ behavior.
-It's all about cleaning up and organizing your act to make the\u2026"
 title: Refactoring
 weight: 19
 ---